allen-bui/airbnb-project-clone/README.md

 * Click the Search Bar
 * Click the Heart
 * Click the 'Tour this home' button
-* Click the photos (it takes you directly to where you need to go!)
+* Click the photos (it takes you directly to the specified room)

 # Tech Stack

 * JavaScript
 * React
 * CSS Grid
+* Webpack & Babel
 * Unsplash Photo API
 * ...and a little bit of creativity (ask me about this one)